kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Fix: Item Filters are bugged.
-They don't fully cycle and don't visualize current state after a change.
 - [ ] Review warnings and tag all the Svelte 5 / reactivity-related ones for resolution
 - [ ] Finish more migration tasks that came from recent work

 ## Stretch, or defer to post V7.3.0

+- [ ] Overhaul: Item Filter Service is a mess.
+Is there a way to consolidate all functionality to the ItemFilterService so that it can serve up reactive filters all the way through?
 - [ ] Optimize: Section Config prep / setup
   - Section config is a little cumbersome to deal with right now.
 It is requiring a `sections` param on the utility toolbar command params and a duplicate set of section data for container.
   - Can we isolate the actual section preparation, indpependent of the item preparation for those sections?
 Can that be shared?